 May is Mental Health Awareness Month

-- The Depression and Bipolar Support Alliance offers online support groups for individuals facing depression, bi-polar, and anxiety.
+- The Depression and Bipolar Support Alliance continues to offer online support groups for individuals facing depression, bi-polar, and anxiety.
 They also offer groups for friends and families of people struggling with these mental health issues.
 It's free to register, completely anonymous and confidential, and no webcam is necessary.

 - Care Dimensions is a hospice organization that also hosts numerous support groups for those struggling with grief and loss.
 Check out their event calendar for topics, dates and times.

 - If you are looking for long term therapy, you can work either through your insurance provider’s list, or use the following online resources to search for a therapist in your area.

 And as always, you can reach out to us at the Employee Assistance Program to speak to a professional counselor for an evaluation, counseling, or assistance with referrals.
 We are available 7 a.m. - 6 p.m., Monday through Friday, at 617-635-2200, and offer on-call hours from 6 - 8 p.m.
 Have a safe and healthy month.